 3 Must-Have Documents

-Let’s look at the documents that are used to let your loved ones know which life-sustaining procedures you want.
+There are three must-have documents that are used to let your loved ones know which life-sustaining medical procedures you want.
+They are:

 - Medical Power of Attorney

 - Living Will

 Each must-have medical document serves its own purpose.
 Family members can be barred from getting important information from hospitals and doctors, leaving them unable to make decisions for you.
 Your family could, in some situations, have to go to court and petition for guardianship.
 This is costly and very time-consuming.
 When it comes to critical medical care decisions, it’s best that your family is prepared before these documents are needed.

 You will note that I list the Medical Power of Attorney as a separate document, as well as part of the Living Will.
 I prefer the combination but you could have both as long as the primary Health Care Agent is the same person.
 It is sometimes more expedient to have the simple Medical POA for doctor and clinic visits.
 Those facilities should make a copy and scan it into medical records.
 You may be asked for the POA at pharmacies and specialist offices also.